cnavotka/spinit/README.md

 ![Responsive image](https://github.com/cnavotka/spinit/blob/main/static/images/all-devices-white.png)

+As per charges in AWS I desconected the bucket hosting static and media to website

 # User stories

 We have two types of users in the website.
 One is shoppers that are looking for second hand devices and records in excellent conditions.
 The other one, is the shop owner that is trying to sell the products.